What Are Varicose Veins and How are they Caused?

 Ultrasound Guided Foam Sclerotherapy is our method of treatment for varicose veins although we also offer radiofrequency ablation (VNUS ClosureFAST).
 All of these treatments have been approved by NICE (The National Institute for Health and Care Excellence) for the treatment of symptomatic varicose veins.

-guided foam sclerotherapy is performed as an outpatient procedure in our clinc
+guided foam sclerotherapy is performed as an outpatient procedure in our clinics,

-under local anaesthetic and takes about half an hour per leg.
+under local anaesthetic and takes approximately half an hour per leg.
 The procedure causes minor discomfort and is carefully monitored using ultrasound imaging.